 - Review stock level reports every week to determine food and beverage requirements for the upcoming week

 - Accountable for monitoring staff to ensure proper grooming and personal hygiene rules are followed

-- Inspect storage areas once a week and allocate tasks such as labeling, removing of old stock, cleaning of fridges, cold rooms and other storage areas to the Kitchen Hand
+- Inspect storage areas once a week and allocate tasks such as labeling, removing of old stock, and cleaning of fridges, cold rooms and other storage areas to the Kitchen Hand

 - Responsible for creating signature dishes that require technical flair and expertise